 National Writing Project

 The National Writing Project at Rider University works with area educators to improve writing and literacy learning across disciplines at all levels.
-We provide high quality professional development in writing and the teaching of literacy to K-12 educators, develop and share resources in writing, generate and contribute to research, and work with teachers to strengthen student achievement and literacy learning in this digital, interconnected world.
+We provide high-quality professional development in writing and the teaching of literacy to K-12 educators, develop and share resources in writing, generate and contribute to research, and work with teachers to strengthen student achievement and literacy learning in this digital, interconnected world.
+We offer a variety of campus-based opportunities for area educators and are available for outreach in the schools.
+Please visit www.nwprider.org for current offerings and opportunities.

-[email protected] has over 200 teacher consultants in the Trenton region.
+Founded in 2000 as the Trenton Area Writing Project, NWP @ RU is affiliated with the National Writing Project, a network of university-based professional learning communities.
+NWP @ RU has a number of teacher consultant affiliates in communities near Rider.
 They teach in public and private schools in kindergarten through high school, in content areas, such as social studies, English, mathematics, and the sciences, in specialist areas, such as art and physical education, and in supervisory areas, such as language arts and mathematics.
 Their students benefit from their enthusiasm, skill, and continued collaboration with other writing project teachers.
-A conservative estimate of the number of students who have been served by [email protected] teachers since our first ISI in July of 2000 is 24,000 students.
+A conservative estimate of the number of students who have been served by NWP @ RU teachers since our first summer institute in July of 2000 is 24,000 students.

-[email protected] continues to support area teachers and schools through grants that create significant partnerships between individual teachers, schools and districts.
-Most recently, [email protected] is the proud recipient of three competitive grants that bring pre-k - 12 teachers to the Rider campus and [email protected] teacher consultants to area schools to offer ongoing support in the areas of literacy instruction.
-Through thorough, embedded campus and school based professional development [email protected] is able to use these grant funds to support the integration of new literacy standards and assessments in ways that continue to honor best practices in literacy instruction.
-In addition, funds secured through a Teacher Leadership grant allow [email protected] to support individual teachers who are developing classroom based literacy projects while developing the requisite leadership skills to be a teacher leader in the classroom, school and educational community.
+NWP @ Rider continues to support area teachers and schools through grants and projects that create significant partnerships between individual teachers, schools, and districts.
+NWP @ Rider is the proud recipient of grants that bring pre-k - 12 teachers to the Rider campus and NWP @ Rider teacher consultants to area schools to offer ongoing support in the areas of literacy instruction.
+Through thorough, embedded campus and school-based professional development [email protected] is able to support best practices in literacy instruction.

-[email protected] teachers deeply value their writing project association.
-As one teacher put it, “With my colleagues I am smarter, I can go deeper and create new knowledge.
+NWP @ RU teachers deeply value their writing project association.
+As one teacher put it, “With my colleagues, I am smarter, I can go deeper and create new knowledge.
 I don’t have to do this alone.”

 Teacher Leadership Community Institute